-We're quite sure an engagement ring would be welcome at any time of the year, but engagement season is a thing and we're in the middle of it—right between the holiday season and Valentine's Day.
-This time, we're taking a break from engagement ring trend coverage and how much to spend on a ring to talk about a type of engagement ring that'll always be in style: vintage.
+We're quite sure an engagement ring would be welcome at any time of the year, but engagement season is a thing, and we're in the middle of it.
+This time around, though, we're taking a break from engagement ring trend coverage and how much to spend on a ring to talk about a type of engagement ring that'll always be in style: vintage.

-Vintage engagement rings are perfect for the girl who wants a bit of history with her bauble, or who simply doesn't want to wear a ring that looks like everyone else's.
-But the world of vintage engagement ring shopping is a daunting thing to embark on, so we're here to help.
+Vintage engagement rings are perfect for the wearer who wants a bit of history with their bauble or who simply doesn't want to wear a ring that looks like everyone else's.
+But the journey of vintage engagement ring shopping is a daunting thing to embark on, so we're here to help.
 We scoured the internet for the sources that are filled with unique options from different eras, whether you're a fan of Art Deco, Victorian, Edwardian, or Georgian styles (to name a few).
 We ultimately narrowed it down to nine retailers that have the best assortment of fashion girl–approved, one-of-a-kind rings.

 Keep scrolling to learn more about them and shop our picks from each site's current offerings.